 Testi: Tom Southam | Data:

 Tao Geoghegan Hart scares the hell out of me.
-He has done since the first time I met him, at Condor Cycles a few years ago, when the then 15-year-old accosted me and started talking intensely about everything bike racing; my career, pro racing, UK racing, his racing, bikes, kit, training and so on.
-He unsettled me because he was the most confident kid I’d ever met.
-Most 15-year-olds are a little shy in that kind of situation – not this one.
+He has done since the first time I met him, in London’s Condor Cycles, when the then 15-year-old accosted me and started talking intensely about everything bike racing; my career, pro racing, UK racing, his racing, bikes, kit, training and so forth and so on.
+He unsettled me because he was the most confident 15-year-old I’d ever met.

+Tao’s natural confidence off the bike is even more apparent on the bike, anyone who viewed his recent exploits at the Tour of California would agree.
 And that’s something British riders on the whole have never previously had.
-For a nation of polite losers, at least until recently, the fact that young British riders now brim with confidence is a seismic shift.
+For a nation of polite losers, at least until recently, the fact that young British riders now brim with confidence and ambition is a seismic shift.

-I headed to Girona, where Tao (who has also ‘modelled’ for Rapha on occasion) is based in preparation for his first season in the senior ranks with the American U23 outfit Bissell, to find out what makes one of the country’s top young talents tick.
+Last year I headed to Girona, where Tao (who has also ‘modelled’ for Rapha) is based ahead of his first season in the senior ranks with the American U23 outfit Bissell, to find out what makes one of the UK’s top young talents tick.

 Tom Southam: You’re making the step up from junior to senior this year.
 Now you’ve moved up, does it feel like going back to zero?